-As a result of changes to OHS law in February 2019, the Labor inspectorate is now mandated to make unannounced visits at workplaces at any time of the day or night, without a court order and prior notice to investigate, examine and check the workplaces to ensure effective and continuous compliance with work safety regulations.
+As a result of changes to OHS law in February 2019, the Labor inspectorate is now mandated to make unannounced visits at workplaces at any time of the day or night, without a court order and prior notice to investigate, examine and check the workplaces to ensure effective and continuous compliance with work safety and labor rights regulations.
 The employers are required to inform the labor inspectorate of any accidents at their workplaces within 24 hours according to OHS law, however anyone could inform the labor inspectorate of the accident.

 Social Service Agency (SSA) is a legal entity of public law under the MoILHSA administering the state social protection and health programs, including delivery of state pensions, social assistance, and the Universal Healthcare Program.